KhronosGroup/KTX-Software/BUILDING.md

 Use the solutions under one of `build/msvs/win/vs20{08,10,10e,13,13e,15}` to build the library, load tests and tools for Windows Win32 or x64.
-Builds of the Win32 platform in VS 2008 and 2010 will not work.
+Builds of the Win32 platform with vs2008 and vs2010 will not work.
 For the explanation see [pvremu.gypi](gyp_include/pvremu.gypi#L22).

 Dependencies